Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 - Removes with warm water and gentle pressure

-- Can feel different if you are used to traditional mascara
+- Can feel unfamiliar if you usually wear traditional mascara

 - Less plush volume than creamier formulas